Telicent-io/telicent-opensearch/README.md

 Instead of storing the synonyms in a file, this implementation loads it from an OpenSearch index, which makes it easier to update especially when OpenSearch runs in a sandboxed environment.

-Please consult the []Opensearch documentation](https://opensearch.org/docs/2.6/install-and-configure/plugins/)  for instructions on how to install and configure plugins.
+Please consult the [Opensearch documentation](https://opensearch.org/docs/2.6/install-and-configure/plugins/)  for instructions on how to install and configure plugins.

-This project is licensed under ASF license v2, see [LICENSE](LICENSE).
-All contributions are welcome and should be under ASF license v2, see [CONTRIBUTING](CONTRIBUTING.md) on how to proceed.

 ### Issues/Questions